GlenKPeterson/Paguro/README2.md

 #Notice
-Read [README.md](README.md) before this file as that is the official introduction to Paguro/UncleJim.
+Read [README.md](README.md) before this file as that is the official introduction to Paguro.
 This file contains additional information for contributors, or maybe people who are considering opening an issue.

 #Additional features: